Key takeaways

 - If you have commercial insurance: The out-of-pocket cost of insulin for people with commercial insurance depends greatly on the insurance plan, insulin copays, and whether you have met your yearly deductible.

-- Sanofi has a copay savings program that allows eligible commercially insured patients to pay no more than $35 per 30-day supply (up to 10 packs per fill).
+- Sanofi has a copay savings program that allows eligible commercially insured patients to pay no more than $35 per 30-day supply.

-- Novo Nordisk also has a copay savings card that can lower the copay to as little as $35 for several insulin products for eligible patients enrolled in commercial insurance plans.
+- Novo Nordisk also has a copay savings card that can lower the copay for several insulin products to as little as $35 for 24 months for eligible commercially insured patients.

-If you’re confused about how to apply for your insulin manufacturer’s financial assistance or copay savings card, visit the drug company’s website for details and help forms.
+For help applying to your insulin manufacturer’s financial assistance or copay savings card, visit the drug company’s website for details and help forms.
 Your prescriber or pharmacist can also help pinpoint which savings programs or coupons will help lower your insulin prices.

 How to save on insulin

-SingleCare is a free service that can help you get up to 80% off prescription drugs, including insulin products.
+SingleCare can help you get up to 80% off prescription drugs, including insulin products.
 Tens of thousands of U.S. pharmacies accept SingleCare coupons.
-Get your free SingleCare discount card here or download the app to access your insulin coupons.
+Get your free SingleCare discount card here or download the SingleCare app for instant access to insulin coupons.

 2. Apply for a patient assistance program